0xPolygon/cdk-erigon/docs/acl/README.md

 ## Deployment

-1. Deploy `AccessControlFirewall` logic contract.
+1. Deploy the `AccessControlFirewall` (or `AccessControlRBACChecker`) logic contract.
-2. Deploy `ProxyAdmin` with organization owner (ideally Gnosis Safe).
-3. Deploy `AdminUpgradeableProxy` with logic, `ProxyAdmin` as admin, and initializer call data: `AccessControlFirewall.initialize(owner)`.
+2. Deploy an `ERC1967Proxy` pointing at that implementation, encoding the initializer call data (`AccessControlFirewall.initialize(owner)` or the appropriate RBAC initializer).
+The implementation inherits `UUPSUpgradeable`, so `_authorizeUpgrade` ensures only the owner can upgrade.
-4. Interact with the proxy address (not the logic) to manage permissions.
+3. Interact with the proxy address (not the logic) to manage permissions.

 Example (pseudo):